 (Click the image to expand.)

 No matter where you go to exercise, you probably see other athletes rocking workout earbuds.
 Many of us agree that it makes exercise more enjoyable, or at the least less painful, but why?
 Well, studies indicate music may have a positive impact on athletic performance.

 In short, music may decrease anxiety levels and temporarily increase pain tolerance while uplifting one’s mood.
 Even if you’re unaffected by it in a more profound, physiological sense, it serves as an effective distraction from the pain and monotony.
 This works similarly to auditory masking: our brains only have so much bandwidth to process stimuli.
 Streaming your favorite tunes creates two different stimuli your brain needs to analyze, which may make it more difficult to perceive pain.

 While we’ve gotten our hands on plenty of audio products here at SoundGuys, we haven’t tested every product.
 To counteract our unavoidable biases, we conducted as much objective testing as possible.

 Like all of our best lists, this list represents our collective experience as a staff regarding running headphones.
 At the end of the day, we want to provide you with the information needed to make the best-suited purchase for you.
 And if you don’t see your favorite product listed, feel free to comment because this list is a living document that we periodically update.

-Why you should trust us
+Why you should trust SoundGuys

 When it comes to making these lists, we do our best to make sure we can stand behind these products.
-Whether that means getting them in-house to test ourselves or just doing a ton of research to make sure none of the products we recommend break after a week, we try to narrow it down to the products we would spend our own money on.
+Whether that means getting them in-house to test ourselves or just doing a ton of research to make sure none of the products break after a week, we try to narrow it down to the products we would spend our own money on.